adlnet/xAPI-Spec/xAPI.md

 Signed Statements include a JSON web signature (JWS) as an attachment.
 This allows the original serialization of the Statement to be included along with the signature.
-For interoperability, the "RSA + SHA" series of JWS algorithms have been selected, and for discoverability of the signer X.509 certificates SHOULD be used.
+For interoperability, the "RSA + SHA" series of JWS algorithms have been selected, and for discoverability of the signer X.509 certificates should be used.

 See <a href="#AppendixF">Appendix F: Example Signed Statement</a> for an example.